jayprajapati009/ros1_bridge_tutorial/README.md

 roscore
 ```

-**Terminal-2:** The dynamic bridge, once started, functions by monitoring the availability of ROS1 and ROS 2 topics.
+**Terminal-2:** The dynamic bridge, once started, functions by monitoring the availability of ROS1 and ROS2 topics.
 When it identifies a matching topic in both ecosystems, it initiates the bridging process for messages on that specific topic.
 This allows communication and message exchange between ROS1 and ROS2 nodes, enabling interoperability between the two systems.
 Let's start the dynamic bridge.

 ```sh
 # source the ROS1 environment first